Terrorists Continue Shelling Settlements In Syrias North - Reconciliation Center - UrduPoint

 Terrorists Continue Shelling Settlements In Syria's North - Reconciliation Center

-MOSCOW (UrduPoint News / Sputnik - 24th July, 2020) The Hayat Tahrir al-Sham terrorist group (formerly known as the Nusra Front, banned in Russia) shelled settlements in the Syrian provinces of Aleppo, Idlib and Latakia, the head of the Russian center for Syrian reconciliation said at a daily briefing on Thursday.
+MOSCOW (UrduPoint News / Sputnik - 27th July, 2020) The Hayat Tahrir al-Sham terrorist group (formerly known as the Nusra Front, banned in Russia) shelled settlements in the Syrian provinces of Aleppo and Idlib, the head of the Russian center for Syrian reconciliation, Alexander Shcherbitsky, said at a daily briefing on Sunday.

-"We have registered one shelling of the Kuhbaniya settlement in the Latakia province, one shelling of the Urum al-Sughra settlement in the Aleppo province, and one shelling of the Bsakla settlement, one shelling of the Tell Mardih settlement, one shelling of the Hantoutine settlement and one shelling of the Maarat-Mouhos in the Idlib province ” coming from positions of the Nusra terrorists," Rear Adm.
+"We have registered one shelling of the Tell Mardikh settlement, one shelling of the Ikko settlement in the Latakia province, and one shelling of the Arbikh settlement, one shelling of the Bsakla settlement, one shelling of the Melajja settlement and one shelling of the Khan Tuman in the Idlib province ” coming from positions of the Nusra terrorists," Shcherbitsky said.

 As per the 2019 Russian-Turkish memorandum, forces of the two countries have conducted joint patrolling in the Hasakah province.